erselmetz/php-mis-brgy/README.md

 Notes
 - Keep `config.php` out of public/remote repositories if it contains secrets.
 - See `public/docs/` for API documentation and version history.

-Need more?
-- I can expand this README with deployment steps for XAMPP/WAMP/Docker, sample credentials, or contribution guidelines — tell me which you'd like.